 - Zoning ordinance enforcement matters

-Admitted to practice in the State Courts of Wisconsin and Western District of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin and Federal Court for the Western District of Wisconsin.

 EducationJ.D., B.B.A., Accounting, University of Wisconsin - Madison